magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 wander, but, all the same, he keeps a constant eye on it.
 If the child looks like its going to fall in a pit, down a well or wander into danger in the jungle, the parent knows.
-This type of awareness is called ‘the the one who is clearly aware, the radiant one’.
+This type of awareness is called ‘the one who knows, the one who is clearly aware, the radiant one’.

 The untrained mind doesn’t understand what’s going on, its awareness is like that of a child.
 Knowing there’s craving in the mind and not doing